ucd-cws/amaptor/README.md

 This approach will give the best results, though isn't viable in all situations (for example, updating references to data in ArcGIS Pro Projects on a machine with ArcMap).
 Still, code that works with templates for the current platform or creates and manages its own files will work fine with only that slight adjustment.

+By [Nick Santos](https://watershed.ucdavis.edu/people/nick-santos), UC Davis Center for Watershed Sciences and written for a project funded by the State of California.
+Licensed under the MIT License.